-Divisions: Academics\; Portfolio Services; School Performance & Accountability
+Divisions: Academics; Portfolio Services; School Performance & Accountability

-- Ensure longitudinal alignment of ongoing work streams around Early Literacy; Reimagining Middle Grades; and College, Career, and Life Readiness. - Promote early college and career exploration, pathways of choice for every student, as well as development of a Life Plan for every graduate. - Collaborate with families, the external community, businesses, and college partners to prepare students for high-demand and high-wage careers, as well as to ensure overall life readiness for all students. - Develop a Social, Emotional, and Academic Development (SEAD) framework for each grade level, grade band, and the District. - △ Streamline Response to Intervention (RTI) processes by reducing required paperwork. - △ Better define school-level autonomy within appropriate parameters, vs. centralized best practices. - △ Eliminate redundancies in data capture for greater efficiency and streamlined processes in the classroom for teachers. - △ Ensure that teacher facilitation of supplemental activities is well-supported and resourced. - △ Be mindful of introducing too many new Initiatives, and focus on implementing current ones with fidelity over time.
+- Ensure longitudinal alignment of ongoing work streams around Early Literacy; Reimagining Middle Grades; and College, Career, and Life Readiness. - Establish and promote pathways of choice for every student, as well as development of a Life Plan for every graduate. - Collaborate with families, the external community, businesses, and college partners to support life readiness for all students. - Develop a Social, Emotional, and Academic Development (SEAD) framework for each grade level, grade band, and the District. - △ Streamline Response to Intervention (RTI) processes by reducing required paperwork. - △ Better define school-level autonomy within appropriate parameters, vs. centralized best practices. - △ Eliminate redundancies in data capture for greater efficiency and streamlined processes in the classroom for teachers. - △ Ensure that teacher facilitation of supplemental activities is well-supported and resourced. - △ Be mindful of introducing too many new Initiatives, and focus on implementing current ones with fidelity over time.